 Source: *NCES College Navigator

-Students can pursue either the Certificate of Proficiency in Medical Assistant or the Associate in Applied Science Degree in Medical Assistant from Clark College's Business Technology department.
+Students can pursue either the Certificate of Proficiency in Medical Assistant or the Associate of Applied Technology in Medical Assistant from Clark College's Business Technology department.
 The certificate can be completed in four quarters, and the degree can be completed in six quarters.
 Students must meet minimum proficiency test scores or complete equivalent courses.

 Medical Assistant Certificate of Proficiency

-Students can earn the certificate program at Clark College by completing 85 credit hours.
+Students can earn the certificate program at Clark College by completing 80 credit hours.
 By completing additional course requirements, student can earn an associate's degree.
 Required courses for the program include medical terminology, legal aspects of the medical office, medical coding, medical office clinical procedures and medical assistant directed practice.
-Recommended elective courses for the certificate program include phlebotomy education, cooperative work experience and medical coding.
 If students are interested in pursuing the associate's degree, they should pursue the associate's degree-level biology courses.

-In addition to the course requirements for the certificate program, students are required to take an additional medical coding class and complete general education courses, such as psychology, communications, computational skills and human development.
+In addition to the course requirements for the certificate program, students are required to take a medical coding class and complete general education courses, such as psychology, communications, computational skills and human development.
 Students are able to pursue elective courses in science, humanities and English.
-The degree requires a minimum of 92 credit hours.
+The degree requires a minimum of 96 credit hours.